andrewrichardson701/Stockbase/README.md

 - Transactions now support cable_transaction table.
 - Transaction include page now supports cable_transaction page.
 - Updated cable_transaction table to now include the shelf_id.
 SQL queries updated.
-- Added error checking from urls to the pages where they are needed and adjusted the error query strings to be more useful.
+- Added error checking from URLs to the pages where they are needed and adjusted the error query strings to be more useful.
 - Admin global settings restore defaults now restores the default theme too.
-- Fixed some of the forms not working due to some mobile css format things.
+- Fixed some of the forms not working due to some mobile CSS format things.
 There might be some more to find yet.
 - Corrected the README with correct PHP modules to match the install bash script
 - Fixed the install bash script to install the correct modules based on testing.
 Now installs correctly.
-- Added the start of an udpate script.
+- Added the start of an update script.
 This will be perfected in the next minor patch ready for the final release in 0.4.0-beta

 </details>
 <details>